 We had just bought Lola (our Chihuahua Papillion Cross) home.
 General consensus says that you should introduce new people one or two at a time in a puppy’s early days in a new home.
 Six days in, I had a film crew of eleven in my suburban garden.
 My mum had come for the day to entertain my three-year-old son, but Lola still needed half hourly toilet breaks.

 If my son is fantastically articulate, and my dog is relaxed at parties, then I give my thanks to the people at Boomerang.
 Everyone was welcoming and understood that actually, it was their garden, and expressed appreciation each time my mum swept them away so we could have quiet for filming.

 Michel was just part of the crew.
-I don’t know whether he kept the dozens of photos he took of Lola, but my son remembers the man who jumped around on all fours and ate the prawn cocktail crisps he fed him.
+I don’t know whether he kept the dozens of photos he took of Lola, but my son remembers the man who jumped around and ate the prawn cocktail crisps he fed him.